With caravans and outdoor rallies that some see as intimidation, Trump supporters step up public promotion

 On Saturday night, Portland police declared a riot after 150 demonstrators broke windows and threw objects at officers near the arena where the city’s NBA team plays, another in a series of conflicts between protesters and police that shows no sign of abating.

 The Rose City has been the site of right-wing and left-wing protests this year.
-Demonstrators have taken to the streets almost nightly since George Floyd was killed by Minneapolis police in May.
+Demonstrators have taken to the streets almost nightly since George Floyd was killed in Minneapolis police custody in May.

 The consistent conflagrations — often focused on downtown police headquarters and a federal building next door — have turned blocks of the city center into a maze of boarded-up buildings.
 Trump has said the city is the poster child for a lawless Democratic city.